-This paper speaks to the expanding literature on product standards and regulations, which has explored various reasons for implementing standards.
-These reasons include addressing negative externalities, such as environmental externalities (Parenti and Vannoorenberghe, 2022; Mei, 2021), mitigating informational asymmetries (Donnenfeld et al., 1985; Disdier et al., 2020; Macedoni, 2022), reducing oligopolists' market power (Baldwin et al., 2000), or enhancing quality upgrading (Gaigné and Larue, 2016a,b).
-Standards may also be employed as a form of murky protectionism (Baldwin and Evenett, 2009), as investigated by Fischer and Serra (2000) within an international duopoly context, or as a way to force relatively more foreign firms to exit (Rebeyrol, 2020).
-In our paper, we represent these motives through a domestic consumption externality and demonstrate how reallocating production across firms with variable market power generates a positive international spillover independent of that domestic externality.4 Thus, we connect the literature on regulations to the literature on trade policy with heterogeneous firms (Demidova and Rodriguez-Clare, 2009; Felbermayr et al., 2013; Demidova, 2017; Bagwell and Lee, 2020; Costinot et al., 2020).
+2022), reducing oligopolists' market power (Baldwin et al., 2000), or enhancing quality upgrading (Gaigné and Larue, 2016a,b).
+Standards may also be employed as a form of murky protectionism (Baldwin and Evenett, 2009), as investigated by Fischer and Serra (2000) within an international duopoly context, or as a way to force relatively more foreign firms to exit (Rebeyrol, 2023).
+In our paper, we represent these motives through a domestic consumption externality and demonstrate how reallocating production across firms with variable market power generates a positive international spillover independent of that domestic externality.
+Thus, we connect the literature on regulations to the literature on trade policy with heterogeneous firms (Demidova and Rodriguez-Clare, 2009; Felbermayr et al., 2013; Demidova, 2017; Bagwell and Lee, 2020; Costinot et al., 2020).

-As regulations in our framework improve allocative efficiency, our work also contributes to the findings of Campolmi et al. (2020) (CFF) and Lashkaripour and Lugovskyy (2021) (LL), which build on Bagwell and Staiger (2001).
+As regulations in our framework improve allocative efficiency, our work also contributes to the findings of Campolmi et al. (2020) (CFF) and Lashkaripour and Lugovskyy (2023) (LL), which build on Bagwell and Staiger (2001).
 In these papers, industrial policies, namely subsidies, are utilized to correct for domestic distortions.
 CFF and LL show that in an imperfect competition context, including industrial policies in trade agreements allows for global gains, but only due to a ToT externality.
 Policies required to reduce misallocation also deteriorate the ToT.
 We find that this channel is also present in our setting, starting from a different policy rationale - to act on the domestic consumption externality.
-However we also identify a second type of international spillover, driven by entry.
+However, we also identify a second type of international spillover, driven by entry.
 In contrast to the aforementioned studies, misallocation is across firms within a sector, instead of across sectors.
 The firm-specific nature of the distortion allows for the second channel that drives cooperation.
 To connect to previous work on trade policy, in Section 3.6, we explore an expanded set of domestic instruments related to subsidies and identify the sufficient instruments necessary to reduce the scope of the international spillover as a result of regulations.